Rajpratik71/Mininet-wiki/FAQ.md

 The problem is not that you don't have a 64-bit CPU (you probably do if you have anything as good as, say an intel Core 2 Duo from 2006.)
 Rather, the problem more likely that:

-* You need to enable VT-X/AMD hardware virtualization in the BIOS
+* You need to enable VT-X/AMD hardware virtualization in the BIOS, or:

-  Fix this by enabling it in your BIOS. ;-)

-* You are trying to run two virtual machine monitors - Hyper-V and VirtualBox - at the same time, and this does not work with 64-bit guest OSes, or
+* You are trying to run two virtual machine monitors - Hyper-V and VirtualBox - at the same time, and this does not work with 64-bit guest OSes.

     A simple solution to this problem is to turn off Hyper-V (in Windows 8, this is done via "Enable/Disable Windows Features" in the Windows Control Panel.)
 This has been tested and verified on Windows 8.